sgmurphy/wordpress-plugins/customer-reviews-woocommerce/readme.txt

 == Changelog ==

+= 5.48.0 =
+* New feature: a review tags parameter can be used in shortcodes and blocks to filter reviews by tags
+* Improvement: a fallback alt text for the initials avatars used with the basic WooCommerce user interface
-= 5.47.0 =
+* Bug fix: vulnerability in reflected cross-site scripting = 5.47.0 =
 * Improvement: cards with additional statistics about review reminders scheduled with WP Cron
 * Improvement: hide empty answers to additional review questions configured as optional